protocol/FilecoinGreen-tools/0004-FGTP-Content-Address-EACs.md

 ## What are the outputs
 IPLD data stored on [Estuary](https://estuary.tech/) which tracks pdf certificates and associated metadata.

-Metadat should include, at least, all of the information returned by a transaction call to the [ZL API](https://proofs-api.zerolabs.green/api/partners/filecoin/nodes/f01234/transactions)
+Metadata should include, at least, all of the information returned by a transaction call to the [ZL API](https://proofs-api.zerolabs.green/api/partners/filecoin/nodes/f01234/transactions)

 ## Proposed Solution
 - The pdf certificate should be stored on Estuary and have its own CID: [example](https://bafkreib5dmwkopgu5fb2a572o6x652shwsf45v74xfdvrnllscgunzqese.ipfs.dweb.link/)